Labinot Haliti

-Labinot Haliti (born 26 October 1985) is an Australian former professional footballer who played as a second striker or winger.
+Labinot Haliti (born 26 October 1985) is a former professional soccer player who played as a second striker or winger.
+Born in Yugoslavia, he represented Australia at youth level.

 Early life

-Haliti's was born in Pristina, and fled his home country at the age of 14 with his family, arriving in Australia in 1999, where they settled in Sydney.
+Haliti's was born in Pristina, and fled his homeland due to the Kosovo War at the age of 14 with his family, arriving as refugees in Australia in 1999, where they settled in Sydney.

 Club career

 Since arriving in Sydney, Haliti stamped himself as a potential superstar of the game with impressive stints at Sydney Olympic and Sydney United in the defunct NSL.
 Haliti's talent was spotted by the legendary Frank Arok, a former Yugoslav player and coach.
 It was at Sydney Olympic where Haliti played alongside former Socceroos striker and close friend Ante Milicic, who proved influential in bringing the attacking midfielder to the Newcastle Jets in the newly formed A-League.

 Newcastle Jets

 Haliti's impressive first season with the Jets led to much speculation about his international future, with the Albania national team and Australia U23 national team courting his services.
 A change in manager in his second season at Newcastle saw his opportunities decrease, and Haliti returned to Sydney United in the NSW Premier League.
 In June 2007, he signed for Croatian Prva HNL team NK Slaven Belupo, however, he failed to make an appearance for the club after signing for KS Teuta Durrës in the Albanian first division a month later.
 After a string of appearances and 3 goals, he signed for Polish Orange Ekstraklasa team Łódzki KS, where he established himself as a first team squad member.

 On 26 August 2009, he was signed to a short-term deal for the Newcastle Jets as an injury replacement for Marko Jesic.
 On 2 October 2009, Haliti extended his contract with the Jets to a two-year deal.
 On 3 September 2009, Haliti was included in the squad against Melbourne Victory after a late clearance from his Polish side ŁKS Łódź and the Polish Football Association.
 He scored with a header in the 87th minute to secure a 1–1 draw for the Jets.
 During the 2011–12 A-League season, Labinot continued to be an integral part of the Newcastle Jets team and was a fans favourite.